DLR Portal

 • Provide a geologic context for HEDs

-Dawn uses a solar ion propulsion system for its interplanetary journey and is expected to arrive at Vesta by Aug 2011.
-After remaining for 9 months at Vesta, it will depart for Ceres, where it is expected to arrive by Feb.
+Dawn uses a solar ion propulsion system for its interplanetary journey.
+It has arrived at Vesta on Jul 2011 and orbited the body for one year.
+Presently it is en route to Ceres, where it is expected to arrive by Feb.
 2015.

 The DLR Institute of Planetary Research has contributed to developing and building, under the leadership of the Max Planck Institute, Lindau, the two Framing Cameras onboard the Dawn Mission.
 The Asteroids and Comets Section is also represented in the Dawn Science Team by a Co-Investigator.